FaiLuReH3Ro/exploratory-da-py/README.md

-# ExploritoryDA-Py
+# Exploratory Data Analysis

-Exploratory Data Analysis using Python.
-This repository is part of the IBM Data Analyst Capstone focused on Python.
+<p>This is part of the <a href = 'https://github.com/FaiLuReH3Ro/IBM-DataAnalyst-Capstone'>IBM Data Analyst Capstone - Python</a> project and part of the <a href = 'https://github.com/FaiLuReH3Ro/IBM-DA-Capstone-Py?tab=readme-ov-file#exploratory-data'>Exploritory Data Analysis</a> section.</p>